Quantifying the Performance Gap for Simple Versus Optimal Dynamic Server Allocation Policies: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ith} the advent and continued evolution of cloud computing systems, dynamic allocation of servers (e.g., in VMs) has become common, and is becoming increasingly lightweight.
-Dynamic server allocation is an attractive strategy when cost is incurred by the service provider only when a server is allocation but not when that server is deallocated.
-In such a context, an important problem is that of how to best dynamically allocate (and deallocate) server instances based on the current system load, cloud provider pricing, and the desired balance between service delay and service cost.
+\IEEEPARstart{W}{ith} the advent and continued evolution of cloud computing systems, dynamic allocation of servers (e.g., in VMs) has become common, and is becoming increasingly lightweight.\footnote{\revOne{}{ In this paper, “server allocation” and “deallocation” refer to acquiring (activating) and releasing (deactivating) server instances in response to load, as is common in cloud resource-provisioning settings.
+This contrasts with usage in some scheduling contexts where “server allocation” refers instead to assigning individual jobs to specific servers.}} \revOne{Dynamic server allocation is an attractive strategy when cost is incurred by the service provider only when a server is allocation but not when that server is deallocated.} {Dynamic server allocation is an attractive strategy for efficiently balancing service performance and resource cost when there is significant additional cost incurred by the service provider when a server is allocated (and either actively serving requests or idle) compared to when it is deallocated.} In such a context, an important problem is that of how to best dynamically allocate (and deallocate) server instances based on the current system load, cloud provider pricing, and the desired balance between service delay and service cost.

 A dynamic server allocation policy must balance several potentially conflicting objectives, including low request response time and low service provider's cost.
 For example, allocating more server instances may reduce request response time, but will increase the service provider's cost.
 Furthermore, there is some overhead cost associated with launching a new server instance.
 Therefore, while quick reactions to changes in request load through allocation/deallocation actions may achieve a better matching of server resources to load, there will also be an increase in the overhead costs.